kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 Note: Detailed KEP design is owned and being worked on by
 sig-autoscaling: [#7571](https://github.com/kubernetes/autoscaler/issues/7571)

+### Instrumentation

+This section outlines the final list of metrics for the Pod-Level Resources feature, excluding Resource Manager extensions.
+These metrics are designed to provide deep observability into admission control, scheduling efficiency, and Kubelet-level execution.

+#### Admission & API Validation
+These metrics track feature adoption, user intent, and validation friction within the control plane.

+##### `kubelet_pod_level_resources_admission_total`
+Total number of pods processed during Kubelet admission, categorized by resource configuration strategy.

+**Note:** This metric is **ALPHA** and temporary.
+It is intended to track feature adoption while the feature is new and is scheduled to be removed 2-3 releases after the Pod-Level Resources feature reaches General Availability (GA).

+Labels:
+- `config_mode` - Possible values: `container_level`, `pod_level_only`, `pod_and_container_level`.
+- `status` - Possible values: `admitted`, `rejected`.
+- `qos_class` - Possible values: `guaranteed`, `burstable`, `best_effort`.

+This metric is recorded as a counter.

+#### The Kubelet (Execution Phase)
+Tracks operation failures during the container lifecycle that are specific to the shared pod-level resource pool.

+##### `kubelet_pod_oom_kills_total`
+Total number of OOM kills triggered specifically because the shared pod-level memory pool was exhausted.
+This metric is crucial for identifying cases where a container was killed even if it was under its own individual limit, but the pod's aggregate limit was reached.

+This metric is recorded as a counter.

+##### `pod_cpu_cfs_throttled_seconds_total`
+Total time in seconds that containers in a pod were throttled due to exceeding pod-level CPU limits.
+This metric helps identify pods that are consistently hitting their aggregate CPU limits.

+This metric is recorded as a counter.

+#### Regression Monitoring (Existing Metrics)
+While not new, the following metrics must be monitored to ensure no regressions in scheduling or node stability occur after adopting pod-level resource specifications.

+- `schedule_attempts_total{result="error|unschedulable"}`: Monitored to detect spikes in unschedulable pods due to potential bugs in the new resource requirement calculation.
+- `node_collector_evictions_total`: Monitored to ensure that the new pod eviction ranking logic based on pod-level requests behaves as expected and does not lead to an increase in unintended evictions.
+- `started_pods_errors_total` / `started_containers_errors_total`: Monitored to detect failures in the Kubelet's ability to create and configure the pod-level cgroups and container sandboxes.

 ### Test Plan

 [X] I/we understand the owners of the involved components may require updates to